northeastern-rc/rc-public-documentation/docs/source/first_steps/bashrc.rst

 .. image:: /images/catbashrc.jpg

 .. important::
   We recommend to keep .bashrc unchanged when using Discovery.
-You can source environment Shell scripts or load modules directly inside your jobs instead.
-This apprach can prevent potential runtime errors from loading incompatible modules, setting environment variables incorrectly, or from mixing multiple software environments.
+You can source environment Shell scripts or load modules directly inside your job instead.
+This apprach can prevent some runtime errors from loading incompatible modules, setting environment variables incorrectly, or from mixing multiple software and Conda environments.

 Conda and .bashrc
 ++++++++++++++++++